Robert A. Taft: US Senator

-Opposition to New Deal
+Political positions

 Co-operating with Conservative Democrats, he led the conservative coalition that opposed the New Deal.
 The Republican gains in the 1938 elections, combined with the creation of the conservative coalition, had stopped the expansion of the New Deal.
 However, Taft saw his mission as not only stopping the growth of the New Deal but also eliminating many of its government programs.

 During his first term in the Senate, Taft criticized what he believed was the inefficiency and waste of many New Deal programs and of the need to let private enterprise and businesses restore the nation's economy instead of relying upon government programs to end the Great Depression.
 He condemned the New Deal as socialist and attacked deficit spending, high farm subsidies, governmental bureaucracy, the National Labor Relations Board, and nationalized health insurance.
-However, he did not always follow conservative ideology; for instance, after investigating the lack of adequate housing in the nation, he supported public housing programs.
-He also supported federal aid to the states to fund public schools.
+However, he did not always follow the ideology of the conservative coalition, supporting Social Security, subsidized loans for farmers and homeowners, the Reconstruction Finance Corporation, public works projects, public housing, workers' right to strike and federal aid to public education, having sponsored the Housing Act of 1949.
+As noted by Ralph Nader, Taft was also willing to revise the Taft-Hartley Act in order to make it more balanced and more favorable towards labor unions.
+Whereas some fellow liberals thought of Taft as a stooge for big business, Burton K. Wheeler described Taft as an "honest conservative", believing that he "would not be pushed around by Wall Street or the unintelligent reactionaries", and endorsed his 1948 presidential campaign.